jirkamarsik/esa-wordseg/README.md

 ## Usage

+First, make sure you are running Java 7 as I am using the `java.lang.Character$UnicodeScript` class new to Java 7.

 Simply open a REPL with the program classes in the classpath (e.g. through Leiningen while standing in the project directory),